tiprankstipranks

 Changes in tax laws and regulations or exposure to additional tax liabilities could adversely affect our financial results.

-Changes in U.S. (federal or state) regulations, or their interpretation and application, including those with retroactive effect, could result in increases in our tax expense and affect profitability and cash flows.
-For example, beginning in fiscal 2023, the Tax Cuts and Jobs Act of 2017 eliminated the option to deduct research and development expenditures immediately in the year incurred and requires taxpayers to amortize such expenditures over five years for tax purposes.
-While the impact to income taxes payable was most significant in fiscal 2023, this impact will decrease over the five-year amortization period and is anticipated to be immaterial in year six.
-The actual impact will depend on the amount of research and development costs incurred by the Company, whether Congress modifies, or repeals this provision and whether new guidance and interpretive rules are issued by the U.S. Treasury, among other factors.
+Changes in federal or state tax regulations or in their interpretation and application, including those with retroactive effect, could cause increases in our tax expense and affect profitability and cash flows.
+For example, beginning in fiscal 2023, the Tax Cuts and Jobs Act of 2017 eliminated the option to deduct research and development expenditures in the year incurred, instead requiring taxpayers to amortize such expenditures over five years for tax purposes.
+The impact of this change is dependent on the amount of research and development expenses we incur, as well as the potential for Congress to modify or repeal the provision or for the U.S. Treasury Department to release new guidance or interpretive rules.
+The impact to our income taxes payable was most significant in fiscal 2023 decreasing over the five-year amortization period.
+By year six, we anticipate any impact to be immaterial.

 Environmental / Social - Risk 1